Mongolia

 Foreign direct investment particularly in extractive industries such as mining of copper, gold and coal led to a significant increase in exports after the financial crisis in 2008.
 Today, mineral products account for over 90% of Mongolia’s exports, which leaves the Mongolian economy vulnerable to international price fluctuations with regard to these commodities.

-The total trade between the EU and Mongolia summed up to € 927 million in 2022.
-The EU accounts for a share of 10% of Mongolia’s total trade and ranks third in Mongolia's trading partners behind China and Russia.
+Total trade between the EU and Mongolia amounted to €1.2 billion in 2023.
+The EU accounts for a share of 4.5% of Mongolia’s total trade and ranks fourth in Mongolia's trading partners behind China, Russia, and Switzerland.

 Mongolia can be considered a highly vulnerable economy and is noticeably below the threshold of 7.4%, indeed its vulnerability ratio for 2019 stood at zero.
 Mongolia’s export is highly concentrated in few products.
 The minimum export diversification threshold stands at 75% whereas Mongolia’s percentage was 92.3% in 2019.